Keta Taisha

 Keta Shrine (気多大社, Keta Taisha) is a Shinto shrine located in the city of Hakui, Ishikawa Prefecture, Japan.
-It was the former ichinomiya of Noto Province.
+It was the ichinomiya of former Noto Province.
 The main kami enshrined is Ōkuninushi.
 The shrine's main festival is held annually on April 3.

 History

 The original construction of this shrine is unknown, but it is said to have been constructed on the location where Ōkuninushi landed with 300 of his folders from Izumo to subdue the inhabitants of Noto Peninsula during the reign of the demi-legendary 8th Emperor Kōgen or 10th Emperor Sujin.
 The shrine is first mentioned in history in a poem in the Man'yōshū by Otomo no Yakamochi dated 748 AD.
 It is also mentioned in the 768 AD Shoku Nihongi, and by the 859 AD Nihon Sandai Jitsuroku, it had been accorded 1st Court Rank.